 Common Name: Pellitory Of The Wall

-Parietaria officinalis is a Perennial up to 0.60 metres tall.
+Parietaria officinalis is a perennial plant that can grow up to 0.60 metres tall.

 It has edible, medicinal and miscellaneous uses.